 Hospitality fit for a king

-Maggie was planning for royal visits even before she’d even moved into her party retreat.
+Maggie was planning for royal visits before she’d even moved into her party retreat.
 Mewès and Davis, interior designers to the Ritz no less, were hired to create lavish rooms ‘fit to entertain maharajas’.

 Decorating aside, every other aspect of hospitality at Polesden Lacey was meticulously planned and delivered to distinction, from the French menu to the best entertainment in London.

 Money was no object and nothing was too much trouble.
 Indeed, with so many maharajas dropping by at Polesden, Maggie built a curry house to ensure that the flavours of home were always available, if desired.

 Of course, there’s something to be said for the fact that Maggie became the Edwardians most beloved society hostess not because of her unfathomable wealth but because of who she was.

 That said, the fact that the walls of her home were quite literally gilded in 24 carat gold could hardly have failed to make a lasting impression.

 Maggie was the best because she had qualities that money couldn’t buy.